Claudio Klaus

 A Dignidade Universal: Uma Análise da Declaração de Punta del Este

-Claudio Antonio Klaus Junior, Levi Hülse, and Anderson Antônio Mattos Martins
+Claudio Klaus, Levi Hülse, and Anderson Antônio Mattos Martins

 An examination of the Punta del Este Declaration, adopted at the 70th anniversary of the Universal Declaration of Human Rights, focusing on its treatment of human dignity as a foundational principle and its implications for human rights education and international consensus-building.